visualzoran/vz-file-templates/README.md

 * `vzfiletemplates.userTemplateVariables`: object to define workspace or user dependent variables.
 You can define variable as `{"varName>":"varValue"}`, and then - use it in your template just as `$varName$` to substitute your value.
 * `vzfiletemplates.pathConversion`: how template must convert paths for substitution.
 For instance - you are working under Windows OS on a project, which is designed for Linux OS.
 If you leave the paths 'as is' it will appear in template with Win32 path separator characters `\\` (because all of the paths resolved on Windows).
 It's not aesthetic.
 So this option could specify: `posix` - convert all paths to Unix style; `win32` - convert all paths to Windows style; `leave` - leave 'as is' (default)
 * `vzfiletemplates.customVariablesConstructor`: path to javascript file, which must return object with the generated variables.
 It is useful, when you need the combinations of variables by some logic, or if you need to calculate some variable value depending on some conditions, or just use javascript for variable construction.
 Just...
 Use your fantasy).
 Could be absolute path or relative to current workspace root dir (if you need own constructor for each project).
 Usage examples see below..
+* `vzfiletemplates.defaultProjectsFolder`: default path for new projects created by "New Project from Template" command, when there is no open workspace in VS Code.

 ## Tips and tricks with template variables